Guillermo del Toro Reveals Why ‘Frankenstein’ Is Both a Monster and a Miracle At TIFF

 A Still from ‘Frankenstein’ (Image: Netflix)

-Because del Toro’s monsters have always asked us the same question.
-What if survival, beauty, and love could belong to those the world refuses to see?
-And with Frankenstein, we may finally see that both monster and miracle live in the same heartbeat.
+But as Frankenstein makes its way from Venice to Telluride to Toronto, and shortly thereafter into art houses and Netflix screens around the globe, we feel it will awaken more than just dinner conversations.
+It feels like a spark in a sea of cynicism, of wars and climate change scares, that suggests empathy remains the most subversive gesture.
+It is because del Toro’s monsters have always asked us the same question.
+What if survival, beauty, and love could belong to those that the world refuses to see?
+And with Frankenstein, perhaps we can finally see that both monster and miracle live within the same heartbeat.

 Share your love